-At the start of each Certification Reporting Period, the Member must set a carbon reduction target of at least 5% per annum; and is encouraged to develop and publish a plan to achieve this target.
-The carbon reduction target may be based on either the total carbon footprint of the business, or the carbon footprint per employee, or both.
+At the start of each Certification Reporting Period, the Member must set a scopes 1 and 2 carbon reduction target of at least 5% per annum; and is encouraged to develop and publish a plan to achieve this target.
+The carbon reduction target may be based on either the absolute scope 1 and 2 carbon footprint of the organisation, and/or the carbon footprint per intensity measure.

-From the third year of certification onwards, the Member must achieve a minimum carbon reduction of 2.5% per annum via one or more of the following methods
+From the third year of certification onwards, the Member must improve data quality and achieve a minimum scopes 1 and 2 carbon reduction of 5% per annum via one or more of the following methods: